 When a married couple decide to separate from each other, quite often there are a number of financial matters which will need to be resolved.
 Including what should happen with regard to the matrimonial home and its contents and whether it will be appropriate for there to be a pension sharing order.
 It will always be advisable, prior to reaching any financial settlement with a spouse, to first obtain expert advice from a specialist family lawyer.

-To speak to a specialist family lawyer today, call our offices in Leicester, Hinckley and Market Harborough using the contact details below.
+To speak to a specialist family lawyer today about splitting property after divorce, call our offices in Leicester, Hinckley, Market Harborough and Corby using the contact details below.

 Financial considerations with divorce

 When resolving financial matters between a married couple, a three stage process should normally be followed:

 - The first stage is to identify the exact financial circumstances of each party, eg their income, assets and liabilities.

 - The second stage is to ascertain the value of each party’s current financial position, eg how much do they earn, what are their savings, how much equity is in the matrimonial home etc.

 These first two stages are called full and frank financial disclosure and it is very important that each party makes an honest and comprehensive disclosure to the other as to their current finances.

 - The third stage is then to consider what would be a fair and reasonable financial settlement between the parties.
 This is not a straightforward mathematical process.
 Each case depends upon its own facts and figures.